-These questions were recently posed to me by journalists, and I can understand why - they are common questions investors are asking today and they make great headlines for articles.
+These questions were recently asked of me by a journalist, and I can understand why - they are common questions investors are asking today and they make great headlines for articles.

-Everyone would like to know how to find the best property investment locations or Australia's best growth suburbs.
+Note: Everyone would like to know how to find the best property investment locations or Australia's best-growth suburbs.

 You know... that special location that will outperform the averages and the right property in that location will be the stepping stone to a substantial property empire.

 But I’m afraid my response disappointed the journalist because I didn’t answer his questions.